10 Best Crypto Staking Platforms 2024

-Of course, using Stakely comes with the same risk of staking crypto generally - including locked funds being vulnerable to market volatility, loss or theft of your private keys, and slashing.
+Of course, using Stakely comes with the same risk of staking crypto generally - including locked funds being vulnerable to market volatility and slashing.
 Although of course, the risk of slashing is greatly reduced by using a popular and reputable validator like Stakely.

 Last up on our best staking platforms list is Rocket Pool.
 Rocket Pool is a decentralized Ethereum staking protocol, and although it's small, it's still a contender for those looking for non-custodial staking platforms for Ethereum, without many of the downsides like minimum deposits or liquidity.
-Rocket Pool is plenty reputable, with more than 438,000 ETH staked and 2,223 node operators.
+Rocket Pool is plenty reputable, with more than 860,000 ETH+ staked and 3,500+ node operators.

 The platform offers two Ethereum staking solutions - depending on how you want to stake.

 If you want to stake and run a node, you can do so with Rocket Pool with some significant benefits.
 For starts, you'll only need a minimum staking deposit of 16 ETH with Rocket Pool, as opposed to 32 ETH.
 As well as this, you'll gain additional RPL tokens as a reward for providing RPL collateral (something you have to do as a kind of insurance for the protocol).
-At the time of writing, staking and running a node with RPL offers 7.10% APR plus variable RPL rewards.
-The RPL token is currently trading at around $40, so these rewards may be lucrative!
+At the time of writing, staking and running a node with Rocket Pool offers 7.41% APR including RPL rewards.
+The RPL token is currently trading at around $30, so these rewards may be lucrative!